HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 This work was conducted by a research team from the University of Western Australia (UWA).

 ### Lead Contributors
 - **Haitian Wang** – Lead researcher and project coordinator.
-Designed the sensor selection framework and supervised overall system integration.
-Conducted extensive experimentation and evaluation.
+Designed the sensor selection framework and develop overall system and its integration.
+Conducted extensive human experimentation, collect the raw data and developed the multimodal dataset.
-- **Yiren Wang** – Developed the multimodal dataset, led the implementation of the CNN-BiLSTM-Attention pipeline.
+- **Yiren Wang** – Design and led the implementation of the CNN-BiLSTM-Attention pipeline.
+Conducted the model training and testing.
+Finalize the evaluation and result visualization.
+- **Xinyu Wang** - Assist in completing system and experiments.
+Participate in the hardware deployment and neural network design work.
+Assist in Paper writing and submittion.

 ---